Clickport vs Cloudflare Web Analytics in 2026

 If you're running a personal blog on Cloudflare Pages and you want to know whether anyone read your last post, this is the right tool.
 The rest of this article is for everyone else.

-The question most site owners never ask after installing it: does it actually answer my questions?
+There's a question most site owners never ask after installing it.
+Does it answer my questions?

-For most marketing sites, the answer is no. And that's where the trouble starts.
+For most marketing sites, the answer is no. That's where the trouble starts.

 Every chart in the dashboard is an estimate

 Cloudflare Web Analytics doesn't store every event.
 It uses what Cloudflare calls Adaptive Bit Rate sampling, or ABR.
-The system stores your data at multiple resolutions, and the server picks one based on how much data your query touches.
+It keeps your data at several resolutions and lets the server pick one based on how much data your query touches.

-From Cloudflare's own engineering blog, the company describes ABR as covering "seven orders of magnitude, from 100% to 0.0001%."
+Cloudflare's own engineering blog describes ABR as covering "seven orders of magnitude, from 100% to 0.0001%."
 That sounds technical.
-Here's what it means: when you load any chart in the Cloudflare Web Analytics dashboard, you may not be looking at your actual data.
-You're looking at an estimate computed from a small fraction of it.
+In plain words: 100% means every event, and 0.0001% means one event in a million.
+So when you load a chart, you may not be looking at your data at all.
+You're looking at a guess built from a sliver of it.

 What you see in the Cloudflare dashboard